Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/claims.md

 #### Claiming your SOLAR with MyCrypto

 The AXIASolar JS [Claims app][] helps you sign a message from MyCrypto.
 MyCrypto is a good choice in case you have stored the key to the Ethereum account holding your SOLAR indicator tokens on a hardware device like a Ledger Nano S or a Trezor.
-It also supports raw private keys, mnemonics, and Parity signer.
+It also supports raw private keys, mnemonics, and Axia signer.

 Once you've downloaded MyCrypto and have it running locally (we recommend an air-gapped computer for maximum security), you can start by navigating to the Claims app on AXIASolar-JS Apps.
 Select the account you would like to claim the SOLARs into and click the blue "Continue" button to proceed.
 Your screen should look something like this: